uphillian/troubleshootinglinux/README.md

 ## Troubleshooting Basics

-First rule of troubleshooting is *TRUST NO ONE*
+First rule of troubleshooting is *TRUST NO ONE*.

+Always verify the problem, verify it *did* work before.

 ### Local Troubleshooting